dtulibrary/dtu_blacklight_common/README.md

 The functionality provided by this gem assumes that Blacklight has already been installed, it does not run the blacklight installer.s

+### Initializer

+To modify configuration values like pubmed url, create an initializer at config/initializers/dtu_config.rb.
+See the [default initializer file](../config/initializers/dtu_config.rb) for reference.

 ### Generator

 To copy the shared solr config files to your local app, run: